-Particular special praise is deserved to be given to the hostel I stayed in as it was absolutely magnificent.
-For all those people who recoil in horror when they’re told you stay in hostels, this particular one was my argument for why.
+Particular special praise should be given to my hostel, which was absolutely magnificent.
+For all those people who recoil in horror of people staying in hostels, this particular one was my argument for why.
 It was your normal bunks sort of arrangement, but it was everything else that made it so spectacular.
-First and foremost being the back of the hostel.
-It had the advantage of being set right up against the river that ran through the city.
+First and foremost being the back of the hostel, it was right up against the river that runs through Chiang Mai.
 Wooden huts placed around the back yard aloud you to lay and relax there observing life along and across the river.
 It was fucking beautiful.

 Spending Time with the Elephants

 There are certain places where the elephants are beaten and tortured from birth, to make them submissive and suitable for extremely close contact with hordes of unwitting tourists all year round.
-These can easily be fished out as the places that offer an opportunity to ride one, something that shouldn’t be done.
+These are easy to recognise as they offer an opportunity to ride one, something that shouldn’t be done.

 I woke up late to the call of the guide waiting for me in my hostel.
 The first place we were taken was a regular stop for any elephant tour, the Elephant poo poo paper park.
 Its exactly as it sounds.
 Something I’ve seen before, a company which takes animal faeces (in this case elephant) and turn it into paper.
 Our male guide with bright pink lipstick took us through each step of the process around the tropical little factory, even letting the visitors take part in some steps.